What is the benefit to owning a Taexx system?

 Typically, damaged lines are found and repaired prior to closing up the walls.
 In the rare instance of a cut line enclosed in a wall, HomeTeam Pest Defense technicians can detect a damaged line during treatment and mark the line at the port box to prevent further treatments of that single line.
 The Taexx system typically has 10-15 zones and will cover adequate pest control even if a zone is disabled.

-Does the Taexx system qualify for “Green” programs?
+Does the networked home system, taexx, qualify for “green” programs?

 Yes.
 The Florida Green Building Coalition (3 points), as well as numerous other “Green” programs, provides “Green Points” for including integrated pest management practices, specifically, precision targeting of pesticides to areas not contacted by or accessible to the occupants.

-How does the Taexx system effect the air quality inside the home?
+How does the Taexx integrated system effect the air quality inside the home?

-Independent research conducted by Dr. Richard Lipsey, a University of North Florida toxicologist, has determined that there is no detectable level of pest control materials in the living areas of the home following the servicing of a Taexx system.
+Independent research conducted by Dr. Richard Lipsey, a University of North Florida toxicologist, has determined that there is no detectable level of pest control materials in the living areas of the home following the servicing of a Taexx integrated pest control system.

 I am a builder.
 Who do I contact if I want more information?